rexera/rexera.github.io/_posts/2025-07-28-AndroidsQuestion.md

 ---
-title: "「ACL SRW 2025」Do Androids Question Electric Sheep?
+title: "[ACL 2025] Do Androids Question Electric Sheep?
 A Multi-Agent Cognitive Simulation of Philosophical Reflection on Hybrid Table Reasoning"
 date: 2025-07-28
 categories: [Publication]
 ---

-## Do Androids Overthink Electric Sheep? 🤔
+## Do Androids Overthink Electric Sheep?

 Turns out, AI might be just like us when it comes to thinking too much.

 In my latest paper, I set up a “philosophical debate club” for language models—where AI agents role-play as Socrates, Aristotle, and other great thinkers to solve tricky table-reasoning problems.

 The result?
 They definitely *think*.
 But just like humans, more thinking doesn’t always mean better answers.
 In fact, after a certain point—what I call the **“overthinking threshold”**—performance starts dropping.
-Sound familiar? 😉
+Sound familiar?

 LLMs showed eerily human-like behaviors: under-confidence, echo chambers, going off-topic, and even daydreaming.
 Maybe androids *do* question electric sheep… a little too much.